Wingmannn/CurrencyDM/README.md

 I created Exchange Rate Notifier Bot with Python and Twitter.

-Bot will send me DM new exchange rates.
+Bot will DM me new exchange rates.